dchote/gopicamera/README.md

 **Enable the camera** by running `sudo raspi-config`, use the cursor keys to navigate to **Interfacing Options** and then **P1 Camera**, enable the camera.
 Press escape to exit to the main menu and then select **Finish**, this will prompt you to reboot, do so.

 ### Running gopicamera

-Download the latest release from the project releases page https://github.com/dchote/gopicamera/releases/download/v0.0.1/gopicamera, right click **gopicamera** and copy link, then download it to your pi by running `wget *PASTE_LINK_HERE*`.
+Download the latest release from the project releases page https://github.com/dchote/gopicamera/releases, from the latest release right click **gopicamera** and copy link, download it to your pi by running `wget *PASTE_LINK_HERE*`.
 Do the same with `config.json`.

-Ensure the bcm2835-v4l2 kernel module is loaded `sudo modprobe bcm2835-v4l2`, edit config.json to suite your needs, if using a MIPI camera ensure `camera.deviceID = -1`.
+Ensure the bcm2835-v4l2 kernel module is loaded `sudo modprobe bcm2835-v4l2`, edit config.json to suite your needs.

 Run as root `sudo ./gopicamera`